 Roy Tucker has assumed the role of Non-Executive Director during the year.
 Through a period of transition, Roy also provides legal, consultancy and compliance services to the Company.

 The Remuneration Committee is currently chaired by Nick Hatch and comprises Nick Hatch, Brian Moritz and Nigel Wyatt.
 The Remuneration Committee is responsible for establishing a formal and transparent procedure for developing policy on executive remuneration and to set the remuneration packages of individual Directors.
 The Committee’s policy is to provide a remuneration package which will attract and retain Directors and management with the ability and experience required to manage the Company and to provide superior long-term performance.

-The audit committee is chaired by Eric Diack and comprises Nick Hatch and Eric Diack.
-It normally meets twice per annum to consider the interim and final results.
+The Audit and Compliance Committee is chaired by Brian Moritz and comprises Brian Moritz and Nick Hatch.
+It normally meets twice per annum to inter alia, consider the interim and final results.
 In the latter case the auditors are present and the meeting considers and takes action on any matters raised by the auditors arising from their audit.

 Matters reserved for the Board include:

 - Financing strategy, including debt and other external financing sources

 - Budgets, acquisitions and expansion projects, divestments and capital expenditure and business plans